richardatval/www.yesproject.org/_events/2017-03-02-world-of-work-tour-bentley-sytner.md

 layout: event
 published: true
 title: World of work tour Bentley Sytner
+summary: >-
+  Find out what it’s like to work in the motor industry on a company tour of car dealership Bentley Sytner.
+when: 'Wed 7 June, 10am - 1pm'
+venue: Bentley Sytner
 ---
 Find out what it’s like to work in the motor industry on a company tour of car dealership Bentley Sytner.